2600hz/docs-sysadmin/doc/kazoo/cluster-guide.md

 Verify on kazoo in each zone that only freeswitch for that zone is visible.
 `sup ecallmgr_maintenance list_fs_nodes`

-This example assumes ecallmgr is started as a kazoo app.
+Our example cluster assumes ecallmgr is started as a kazoo app on the kazoo server.
 If it is started separately with systemd or init, the command would be:
 `sup -necallmgr ecallmgr_maintenance list_fs_nodes`